join-monster/join-monster/docs/API.md

 <a name="thunk"></a>

 ## thunk : <code>function</code>
-Rather than a constant value, its a function to dynamically return the value.
+Rather than a constant value, it's a function to dynamically return the value.

 | Param | Type | Description |